The Great Acceleration

 Environmental history is often considered to be peripheral, but it can teach us a lot about the times we’re living in.

-by maize
+by MAIZE

 John Robert McNeill is an American environmental historian, author, and professor at Georgetown University.
 He is best known for “pioneering the study of environmental history.”
 In 2000, he published Something New Under the Sun: An Environmental History of the Twentieth-Century World, which argues that human activity during the 20th century led to environmental damage on an unprecedented scale.